lessware/lessware-aws/README.md

 `npm i -S lessware-aws`

 ## API
-`waitsForEmptyEventLoop` - a function that returns the middlware function which mutates a Lambda function's `callbackWaitsForEmptyEventLoop` property.
+`waitsForEmptyEventLoop` - a function that returns the middleware function which mutates a Lambda function's `callbackWaitsForEmptyEventLoop` property.
 - input parameter: an object whose keys determine behavior,
   - `toWait` - a function whose input is the `context` from the middleware and returns a boolean (default `false`) used to tell Lambda if it should wait for all asynchronous activity to resolve
   - `contextKey` - the key (default `"ctx"`) storing a Lambda Function's 2nd parameter often called "context"